 - Wavefront analysis

-How much is the LASIK consultation cost and how long does it take?ICON offers a FREE LASIK consultation at all of its locations prior to determining the best options for LASIK surgery cost.
+How much is the LASIK consultation and how long does it take?ICON offers a FREE LASIK consultation at all of its locations prior to determining the best options for LASIK surgery.
 The consultation consists of a full eye evaluation with dilation and generally takes approximately one hour.

 Will I still need glasses or corrective lenses after the LASIK surgery?While LASIK has a very high success rate, it is possible that certain patients may need to wear glasses or corrective lenses post LASIK eye surgery.
 The need for glasses or corrective lenses can be due to, but not limited to, the following:

 - Some patients may not be capable of seeing 20/20 even after LASIK surgery.
 Additionally, the results of a LASIK procedure can depend on how your corneas react and respond, as well as how they heal.

-- It can be common for vision to fluctuate within the several months following a LASIK eye procedure as your eyes are healing.
+- It can be common for vision to fluctuate during the several months following a LASIK eye procedure as your eyes are healing.
 Some patients may require glasses or contact lenses during this healing process.

 - LASIK patients may also require glasses or contact lenses for reading or up close tasks.
 The general need for reading glasses is age-related and is usually first noticed by patients between the ages of 40 and 50.
-This condition is known as presbyopia and can often be corrected with glasses, contact lenses, or a LASIK re-treatment.
+This condition is known as presbyopia and can often be corrected with glasses, contact lenses, or a LASIK enhancement.

 Can I fly after LASIK surgery?Yes, patients can fly the day after their procedure.
 Keep in mind that you would have to come in the morning after your LASIK eye surgery for your one-day post-op appointment.
 Private pilots are eligible to fly after LASIK.